Decoding Kernel Responses in Solidity

 The output after decoding on Solidity would give the value in 18 decimal places.

-The below table shows the line of code which might be helpful in order to decode the responses from off-chain kernel(s).
+The below table shows a line of code which might be helpful to decode off-chain kernel(s) responses.

 Method: GET